Crisis & Local Resources

 The Compassionate Mind by Paul Gilbert – this book explores the benefits of self-compassion and kindness for mental health

 Clementine Morrigan’s Trauma-Informed Polyamory workshop - this downloadable workshop explores how we manage distress in relationships.
-While its focused on people in polyamorous relationships I think it’s useful for people in all kinds of relationships
+While its focused on people in polyamorous relationships I think it could be useful for people in all kinds of relationships

 Captain Awkward - An advice column that often discusses creating and maintaining boundaries, including practical scripts for doing this with partners, friends and family

 Ask Kai: Advice for the Apocalypse - A compassionate, trauma-informed advice column by therapist and writer Kai Cheng Thom answering questions about relationships, especially within queer communities

 Meg-John & Justin - an interesting podcast about sex, relationships and mental health with a sex educator and a psychologist, plus useful zines to help you think about and communicate what you want in sex and relationships

 Rewriting the Rules - zines on mental health topics